 Stem Cell Treatment For Torn Rotator Cuff Procedure

-Depending on the severity of the damage to the tendons of the rotator cuff, a determination can be made as to the best mode of treatment.
+Stem cell injections for rotator cuff tears can be an option depending on the severity of the damage to the tendons of the rotator cuff, a determination can be made as to the best mode of treatment.
 Complete tears typically require surgical repair.
 Partial tears to the rotator cuff are often excellent candidates for stem cell treatment to the shoulder.
 Accurate diagnosis of a shoulder injury is imperative to deciding on a treatment plan, and often requires MRI examination to identify the specifics of a rotator cuff injury.

 Stem Cell Therapy as an Alternative to Rotator Cuff & Shoulder Replacement Surgery